datanav/docs/archtecture-datamodelling.rst

 Data modelling in Sesam isn't so much about connecting data together by their relations as it is about connecting them by what they represent.
 A good data model in Sesam hence relies much about having a good knowledge of the data that are read into Sesam and what they represent, in other words what they are.

 Short glossary of terms used in this document:
-• :ref:`pipe <concepts-pipes>`: in Sesam terms this is the component that makes sure that data flows from a source to a target at defined intervals.
+- :ref:`pipe <concepts-pipes>`: in Sesam terms this is the component that makes sure that data flows from a source to a target at defined intervals.
-• Inbound pipe this is used to refer to pipes that reads from an external system and writes the data to a dataset in Sesam.
+- Inbound pipe this is used to refer to pipes that reads from an external system and writes the data to a dataset in Sesam.
-• Global pipe: this refer to datasets containing global data for reuse throughout the Sesam instance, see description of global datasets below.
+- Global pipe: this refers to datasets containing global data for reuse throughout the Sesam instance, see description of global datasets below.
-• Preparation pipe: this is a pipe that creates the data that will be sent to an external system.
+- Preparation pipe: this is a pipe that creates the data that will be sent to an external system.
-• Outbound pipe: this is used to refer to pipes that reads data from Sesam and sends them to an external system.
+- Outbound pipe: this is used to refer to pipes that reads data from Sesam and sends them to an external system.

 .. _datamodelling-Global datasets: